jchnkl/fillup-eval/readme.md

 6. Debian (https://wiki.debian.org/ConfigPackages)
   * multiple ways of dealing with configuration files

-    a. put config files into package and install scripts
+    a) put config files into package and install scripts
       + single object
       + global config can be systematically removed and reversed
       + config can be tested with `dpkg -i`